Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/editing/transform/control/orientations.rst

    Transform Orientations selector.

-The Orientations options can be set through the *Transform Orientation* selector in a 3D View header, with :kbd:`Alt-Spacebar`, or in the *Transform Orientations* panel in the *Properties* region.
+The Orientations options can be set through the *Transform Orientation* selector in a 3D View header.

 In addition to the five preset options, you can define your own custom orientation (see `Custom Orientations`_ below).